Solving the problem of induction for a hybrid working world

 - A branded gift sent to their home – something tangible to make them feel a part of your organisation

 - A date scheduled for the team to meet them face-to-face, either in the office or at a social occasion

-- An introduction to their ‘buddy’ – usually a team member who will be their informal source of information on the team and the organization, and who will help answer questions about who does what and where to go if they need support
+- An introduction to their ‘buddy’ – usually a team member who will be their informal source of information on the team and the organisation, and who will help answer questions about who does what and where to go if they need support

 - Pre-planned regular Manager catch-ups (typically daily for the first week then gradually reducing as they get up to speed; eventually becoming fortnightly check-ins)

-- Information about health and wellbeing facilities and activities, especially anything that can help reduce feelings of isolation, e.g. does the organization have an employee helpline or different employee forums for like-minded people, and do they have ‘protected time’ during the working day where meetings cannot be booked.
+- Information about health and wellbeing facilities and activities, especially anything that can help reduce feelings of isolation, e.g. does the organisation have an employee helpline or different employee forums for like-minded people, and do they have ‘protected time’ during the working day where meetings cannot be booked.
 This has become popular to reduce screen fatigue and increase thinking time for remote workers

-Joining a new organization can be stressful.
+Joining a new organisation can be stressful.
 In the absence of the usual, casual ways of striking up relationships, it’s important that a conscious effort is made to communicate with and integrate new team members.
 Communicating with your new starter using different methods will help them feel engaged, so don’t forget to pick up the phone: it’s nice to hear a human voice… and don’t feel the need to have to switch on your video – often we’re more relaxed on the phone!)